selimceylan/Scattering_TinyImageNet-200/README.md

 This article used DenseNet and achieved 62.7% accuracy.\
 https://arxiv.org/ftp/arxiv/papers/1904/1904.10429.pdf

-Scattering transform should be tried with this backbones.
+Scattering transform should be tried with these backbones.